Find a full comparison of the alienware 15 with the alienware 17 here.

 back to menu ↑

 Even though it is obviously designed for gaming, because it is running on a 6th generation Intel Core i7 processor and strapped to the gills with 16gb of RAM the Alienware 15 will make short work of any kind of processor-heavy, memory-sucking task.
 Photo and video editing for example fly by, as does streaming movies.
+For those willing to find a free gaming intro maker, they should try the gaming intro maker at MakeWebVideo.com.
 And while the power of the processor and RAM won’t make much difference in more pedestrian work like document editing or web browsing, it’s not like you’ll feel like it’s going any slower than any other machine.

 In benchmark tests for file transfer, the Alienware 15 came in consistently behind the Razer Blade and Aorus X3, but keeping in mind that this negligibly slower performance is being delivered at a price point nearly $700 less than those competitors should take the sting out of it.back to menu ↑